The Secret Origin of Felicity Smoak: Writing

 Kreisberg confirmed that the episode would explore Felicity's time at MIT through the use of flashback sequences.
 Guggenheim stated prior to the episode that more would be revealed with regard to Felicity's family history, introducing her mother, Donna Smoak, and examining the way "she and Felicity are two very different people", as well as "extending the mystery" of who her father was.
-Speaking before the episode aired, actress Emily Bett Rickards noted in regard to the Felicity the audience is introduced to during the flashback sequences that "she's younger, she was finding herself but she was on the track where we see her now" and that the story of her past would reveal her "deep turmoil".
+Speaking before the episode aired, Rickards noted in regard to the Felicity the audience is introduced to during the flashback sequences that "she's younger, she was finding herself but she was on the track where we see her now" and that the story of her past would reveal her "deep turmoil".
 Discussing the relationship with her mother, Rickards called it "a flaky one, but a loving one", and described how the events of the episode helped Felicity to gain a deeper understanding and appreciation of Donna.

 The episode features several 'Easter egg' references to DC comics.
 Cooper's roommate is named Myron Forrest, a character who appeared in Jack Kirby's OMAC comic run published in the 1970s.
 In Kirby's story, the character is responsible for the creation of an advanced artificial intelligence named 'Brother Eye', which is the name given to Cooper's terrorist group in the episode.
 Lyla Michaels, an A.R.G.U.S. agent and John Diggle's ex-wife, is not present in the episode, but is stated to be in 'Santa Prisca', a fictional South American nation featured in DC comics.
 Discussing the younger Felicity's 'goth' persona, Rickards acknowledged that the costume design was 'a nod' to the character of Death in the Vertigo Comics series The Sandman.